Improving cancer treatments

 Our Research Department offers the opportunity to participate in clinical trials that are appropriate for the patient’s disease or situation.
 Nebraska Hematology-Oncology is involved in clinical trials on an ongoing basis.
 This involvement keeps our physicians abreast of the latest developments in cancer drugs and treatment protocols.
 We encourage many of our patients to take advantage of new treatment protocols or participate in clinical trials which we offer.

 Many patients are concerned about the cost of treatment on clinical trials.
-Some drugs and tests may be provided free-of-charge by the study, others may not.
+Some drugs and tests may be provided free of charge by the study, while others may not.
 Items that are not provided by the study may be a part of any standard treatment plan and may be paid for by health insurance.
 If you have concerns, you can and should discuss any trial costs during the consent process, prior to making your decision to participate in the trial.

 Nebraska Hematology-Oncology is currently participating in a variety of clinical trials including those listed below.
 Contact our Clinical Research Department for more information on these and other trials.